alexanderluiscampino/yelpify/README.md

 In order to get these giants datasets a little bit more digestible for Redshift, we will proceed with some cleansing of the data in S3.
 This will involve dropping all not useful columns for our purpose.
 We will be using PySpark on a EMR cluster to achieve our goal.
 In the process, we will be outputting the files in Parquet format (Snappy compression).
 Redshift [can copy](https://aws.amazon.com/about-aws/whats-new/2018/06/amazon-redshift-can-now-copy-from-parquet-and-orc-file-formats/#:~:text=Amazon%20Redshift%20Can%20Now%20COPY%20from%20Parquet%20and%20ORC%20File%20Formats,-Posted%20On%3A%20Jun&text=You%20can%20now%20COPY%20Apache,more%20efficiently%20and%20cost%2Deffectively.) data in these formats straight from S3.
 This will be useful since compressed data takes way less storage space and parqut columnar format is extremely efficient in data retrieval.
 On top of this, we will also output data to a data-lake, where each dataset will be stored in S3, efficiently partioned.
 This data lake can be used by all sorts of purposes in the future.

+Running the pre-processing is a one-time-deal, since these datasets are static in nature.
+Although, its easy to setup a trigger on AWS if new files are dropped to a S3 bucket staging area, which then starts and EMR machine and runs this Spark Job.
+This [link](https://medium.com/@tamizhgeek/remote-spark-submit-toyarn-running-on-emr-9804b89d82d2) provides clear instructions on how to submit such job.
+[Here](https://airflow.readthedocs.io/en/latest/howto/operator/apache/spark.html#sparksubmitoperator) is how to use a Airflow Operator to run such submit job.
+Setting up such mechanisms is outside of the scope of this project.

 ### Checkin
 This dataset will be ignored all together since it does not offer any value for our analysis goal